wenchaoh997/UHackthon2022-Q3/README.md

 # UHackthon2022

-This repo is my baseline on 2022UHackthon Question 3 [here](https://docs.qq.com/doc/DUUNuWUJLd2FpZmN5).
+This repo is my solution on 2022UHackthon Question 3 [here](https://docs.qq.com/doc/DUUNuWUJLd2FpZmN5).
 And the .py file can be executed in the Official platform.
-Anyway, I am not willing to share my training set (it seems work with generated dataset).
-XD
+But the competition rules changes frequently, and the solution here is the work that i submitted, very basic.

 ## EDA & issues
 - few samples